-With more advanced Chromebooks coming out that have much more powerful hardware and specs compared to 2016’s models, they’re obviously getting higher resolutions with sharper screens.
+With more advanced Chromebooks coming out that have much more powerful hardware and specs compared to 2016’s models, they’re obviously getting higher specs with sharper screens.

-Models such as the Samsung Plus/Pro, Google Pixel, and HP G1, the resolution for Chromebooks just keeps getting better.
+Models such as the Samsung Plus/Pro, Google Pixel, and HP G just keep pushing the envelope and keep getting better.

 Therefore, it only makes sense that there’s a quick shortcut to change it on-the-fly to make adjusting for Android apps, YouTube, and Chrome apps easier.

 I mean, you don’t want a huge version of Temple Run 2, and a super small version of Google Docs.
-Being able to change resolutions with a quick shortcut combination makes sense.
+Being able to change it with a quick shortcut combination makes sense.

-Having a higher resolution means more real to fine-tune depending on what you’re doing.
+Having a higher setting means more real to fine-tune depending on what you’re doing.
 This gives flexibility over control.
 This changes how your entire screen looks.

-This is why your resolution is even able to be adjusted.
+This is you have the option for it to be adjusted.
 And also why you should take advantage of it.
 It’s actually quite useful when you start using it.

 This is the old way of changing it:

-But that’s not cool anymore, right?
-Here’s the new way of switching between resolutions quickly like a “professional” Chromebook user would do it.
+That’s not cool anymore, right?
+Here’s the new way of switching between settings quickly…just like how a “professional” Chromebook user would do it.
 Be a pro.

-So, how can you take advantage of changing resolutions quickly?
+So, how can you take advantage of change it quickly?

 Use keyboard shortcuts (or hotkeys, if you will).

-Whenever you need to switch resolutions, you can simply scale your Chromebook’s screen by pressing the following keyboard shortcuts:
+Whenever you need to switch it, you can simply scale your Chromebook’s screen by pressing the following keyboard shortcuts: